MaxLucio528/iOS-Calculator/README.md

 -> Minor change on JS code, button and display variables are above the functions now.

+-> Function symbolHandler() and numberHandler() created to handle numbers and symbols in separate functions, making smaller and less confusing switches.

 **Version 1.0 (09/04/2020) [FORMAT (DD/MM/YY)]**

 -> Initial version of the website, all the functions were implemented.